 You can read more testimonials on our Joke Productions Reviews page.

 Yes, Joke’s name is really Joke.
 Blame it on her parents.
 And for those the right age to remember, Biagio played “Marc Cram” on Nickelodeon’s Kenan and Kel.

 We love what we do — travelling the world capturing real stories from incredible people.
 And we’re always looking for talented individuals who love to tell real stories, that’s why we’re reaching out to you through this podcast and blog!

-Hope we get to work together soon.
+Hope this site helps you in your career, and maybe we’ll even get to work together soon.
 Start here.

 Joke and Biagio

 PS — Oh, yeah, we’re married — to each other.
 Biagio knows he lucked out.